teamgamestr/blockstr/Score-NIP.md

 # Required Tags

-- `d`: Unique identifier for this game session
+- `p`: Hex-encoded public key of the player who achieved this score
 - `game`: Unique identifier for the specific game (e.g., "blockstr", "tetris", "chess")
 - `score`: Numerical score achieved (as string)
-- `player`: Hex-encoded public key of the player who achieved this score

 # Optional Tags

+- `match`: Unique identifier for this game session / match.
+Can be used to reference individually published scores in a multiplayer match
 - `difficulty`: Difficulty level or mode (e.g., "easy", "hard", "level-5")
 - `duration`: Game duration in seconds (as string)
 - `version`: Version of the game client
 - `genre`: Game genre tags for categorization (e.g. "retro", "puzzle")
+- `referee`: Hex-encoded public key of the person that refereed the match
 - `alt`: Human-readable description per NIP-31

 # Implementation Notes